google/turbinia/docs/install.md

     * `Service Account User`: Used when attaching disks
   * Create a new key for your service account, and then point to it with an environment variable:
     * `export GOOGLE_APPLICATION_CREDENTIALS="/home/foo/service_account_creds.json"`
 * Alternately you can run Turbinia under your own credentials (not recommended).
-Run 'gcloud auth login' (may require you to copy/paste url to browser).
-Or run 'gcloud auth application-default login'.
+Run `gcloud auth login` (may require you to copy/paste url to browser).
+Or run `gcloud auth application-default login`.

 #### Configure GCP services (datastore and pubsub)
 * Make sure that the [Pub/Sub](https://console.cloud.google.com/apis/library/pubsub.googleapis.com/) and [Cloud Functions](https://console.cloud.google.com/apis/library/cloudfunctions.googleapis.com/) APIs are enabled in your project.